mkdocs/mkdocs/docs/dev-guide/plugins.md

 #### `mkdocs.exceptions.MkDocsException`

 :   The base class which all MkDocs exceptions inherit from.
 This should
     not be raised directly.
-One of the sublcasses should be raised instead.
+One of the subclasses should be raised instead.

 #### `mkdocs.exceptions.ConfigurationError`